madsjulia/Mads.jl/GETTING_STARTED.md

 MADS can perform various types of analyses:

 - `Mads.forward(madsdata)` will execute forward model simulation based on the initial parameter values.
-- `saresults = Mads.efast(madsdata)` will perform eFAST sensitivity analysis of the model parameters against the model observations as defined in the MADS data dictionary.
+- `saresults = Mads.efast(madsdata)` will perform eFAST sensitivity analysis of the model parameters against the model observations as defined in the MADS problem dictionary.
-- `optparam, iaresults = Mads.calibrate(madsdata)` will perform calibration (inverse analysis) of the model parameters to reproduce the model observations as defined in the MADS data dictionary; in this case, the calibration uses Levenberg-Marquardt optimization.
+- `optparam, iaresults = Mads.calibrate(madsdata)` will perform calibration (inverse analysis) of the model parameters to reproduce the model observations as defined in the MADS problem dictionary; in this case, the calibration uses Levenberg-Marquardt optimization.
 - `Mads.forward(madsdata, optparam) will perform forward model simulation based on the parameter values `optparam` estimated by the inverse analyses above.

-More complicated analyses will require additional information to be provided in the MADS data dictionary.
+More complicated analyses will require additional information to be provided in the MADS problem dictionary.
 Examples are given in the `examples` subdirectories of the `Mads.jl` repository ([github](https://github.com/madsjulia/Mads.jl/tree/master/examples)).

 MADS Command-line execution